What We Stand For

 Currently living in Essex, his family were miners in Ashington, Northumberland.
 His mother Lily was one of 22 children born to the same parents, the Wilkinsons.
 Ten of his uncles joined the military and all of them survived and came home.

-John made the Jackie Milburn statue commemorating one of the north's best known footballers, as well as the National Firefighters' Memorial outside St Paul's Cathedral in London and the Queen Mother's monument.
+John also created the National Firefighters' Memorial outside St Paul's Cathedral in London and the Queen Mother's monument.
 For photos and information about his work visit:

 "I only looked after the home/worked in a factory/dug up my garden for food/ didn't do anything important."